Amazon Prime Day Apple deals 2023: iPads, iPhones and more

 It's rare to see big savings on Apple accessories, but we've spotted a stellar saving on a 2nd generation Apple Pencil in Amazon's Prime Day sale.
 Allowing you to write directly onto the screen of a compatible Apple iPad, as well as being compatible with the most recent iPad Pro, iPad Mini and iPad Air, this 29 per cent saving is a hard one to pass up.
 Plus, this pencil magnetically attaches to the screen so that you know exactly where it is the next time you need it and, when not in use, it should charge itself up.

-The Apple Watch Ultra has plummeted to its lowest ever price this Prime Day, with a massive saving of £130.
-Prior to today, the lowest price on the smartwatch was £819 – so this is a gigantic saving.
+The Apple Watch Ultra currently has a modest 4 per cent off this Prime Day.
 Bigger and bulkier than previous Apple Watch designs, the Apple Watch Ultra is the smartwatch for adventurers.
 It has double the battery life of other Apple Watches and a bigger screen.
 It’s also the first to be available in only titanium and with cellular connectivity.
 Our tech critic reviewed it last year and had plenty of praise for the new smartwatch.
 “The new Apple Watch ultra is big and powerful, offering fast performance, though no faster than other 2022 Apple Watches.”
 They said.
 “The display is fantastic, offering outstanding brightness and exceptional readability.”
 It features crash detection, depth monitoring and more.

 Apple Watch SE, 2nd second generation: Was £259, now £228, Amazon.co.uk